May 2025 Iranian protests: Exodus from Tehran

-In June 2025 following the Iran-Israel War and airstrikes on Tehran the 2025 Iranian exodus from Tehran began, as reports of shortage of gas and other commodities emerged on the news as well as social media.
+In June 2025 following the Twelve-Day War and airstrikes on Tehran the 2025 Iranian exodus from Tehran began, as reports of shortage of gas and other commodities emerged on the news as well as social media.

 Reactions

 Iranians

-The protests drew support from prominent figures, including Crown Prince in exile Reza Pahlavi, filmmaker Jafar Panahi, and Nobel Peace Prize laureate Narges Mohammadi, who framed the strike as a broader call against government repression and economic hardship.
+The protests drew support from prominent figures, including Reza Pahlavi, Crown Prince of Iran, filmmaker Jafar Panahi, and Nobel Peace Prize laureate Narges Mohammadi, who framed the strike as a broader call against government repression and economic hardship.

 International

-Foundation For Defense of Democracies, a pro-Israel neo-conservative think-tank, called on foreign policy makers for their global support for the labour strikes.
+The Foundation For Defense of Democracies, a pro-Israel neoconservative think tank, called on foreign policymakers for their global support for the labor strikes.